-We tested three Boston shakers and eight cobbler shakers with capacities ranging from 16 to 28 ounces and priced from $8.99 to $41.95, using them to make stirred, muddled, and shaken drinks.
+We tested three Boston shakers and eight cobbler shakers with capacities ranging from 16 to 28 ounces, using them to make stirred, muddled, and shaken drinks.

 How We Tested

 There are two basic types of cocktail shakers: Boston shakers and cobbler shakers.
 The Boston shaker consists of two cups of slightly different sizes.
 You build the cocktail in the smaller cup, invert it into the larger one at a slight angle, tap the two together firmly to create a tight seal, shake, unseal, and use a separate strainer to decant the mixture into a serving glass.
 The cobbler shaker usually has three parts: a bottom cup, a top half with a built-in strainer, and a cap that fits over the open strainer.
 After building your cocktail in the bottom cup, you just fit on the strainer top, cap it, shake, uncap, and decant.

 To find the best cocktail shaker in each style for the home bartender, we bought three Boston and eight cobbler shakers (priced about $9 to about $42) and used them to make shaken, stirred, and muddled drinks.
 Because we wanted to be able to make one or two cocktails at a time, we focused on models with a capacity of at least 18 ounces.

 One fundamental problem emerged immediately.
 In theory, cobbler shakers offer simplicity and convenience for novice bartenders—because the strainer is built in and the other parts just join together, no extra gear or expertise is required to use it.
 In practice, however, the parts rarely fit together properly, making most of these shakers a pain to handle.
 Several of the models had strainer tops that were too loose, causing the shakers to leak or break apart during use.
 Other cobblers had the opposite problem: Their parts fit together too tightly, making them harder to open, especially when cold and wet.